Skip to main content

 What is the Community Right to Buy?

-The Community ‘Right to Buy’ will replace the current Right to Bid.
+The Community ‘Right to Buy’ replaces the old Right to Bid.
 At Locality we’ve been campaigning for this for nearly a decade, including through our cross-sector Localism Commission, our popular Save our Spaces campaign, and our recent Locality Manifesto

-The government has now committed to introduce a new Community Right to Buy as part of its English Devolution and Community Empowerment Act.
-The new power will give communities the right of first refusal once important local buildings and spaces come up for sale, if they have already been registered as an Asset of Community Value.
-It would:
+The government has now introduced a Community Right to Buy as part of its English Devolution and Community Empowerment Act.
+The new power gives communities the right of first refusal once important local buildings and spaces come up for sale, if they have already been registered as an Asset of Community Value.
+It also:

 • Allow a community organisation or group to purchase any Asset of Community Value without competition when it comes up for sale, if they can raise the required funds.

-• Stop the asset being sold to anyone else for 12 months (rather than six months), to give local communities the time to raise the necessary funds.
-For this period property and landowners would have to maintain (or improve) the asset’s condition.
+• Stop the asset from being sold to anyone else for 12 months (rather than six months), to give local communities the time to raise the necessary funds.
+For this period, property and landowners would have to maintain (or improve) the asset’s condition.

 How we can help